Bernard Smith (art historian)

-Bernard William Smith (3 October 1916 – 2 September 2011) was an Australian art historian, art critic and academic, considered the founding father of Australian art history, and one of the country's most important thinkers.
-His book Place, Taste and Tradition: a Study of Australian Art Since 1788 is a key text in Australian art history, and influence on Robert Hughes.
-Smith was associated with the Communist Party of Australia, and after leaving the party remained a prominent left-wing intellectual and Marxist thinker.
-Following the death of his wife in 1989, he sold much of their art collection to establish the Kate Challis RAKA, one of the first prizes in the country for Indigenous artists and writers.
+Bernard William Smith (3 October 1916 – 2 September 2011) was an Australian art historian, critic and cultural historian who played a central role in the development of Australian art history as an academic field.

+His pioneering book European Vision and the South Pacific (1960) examined the visual culture of European exploration and its relationship to Enlightenment, analysing how representations of the Pacific formed part of broader European attempts to understand and interpret newly encountered parts of the world.
+The book has been described as the most influential work of scholarship produced by an Australian art historian and has had a lasting impact on the study of the colonial encounter.

+Through works such as Place, Taste and Tradition (1945), Australian Painting 1788–1960 (1962), and his 1980 ABC Boyer Lectures The Spectre of Truganini (1980), Smith examined the development of Australian art and explored broader questions of Australian cultural history and historical memory.

+Smith held appointments at several Australian universities, including the University of Melbourne and as the founding Professor of the Power Institute, The University of Sydney.

+In 1991 Smith established the Kate Challis RAKA in memory of his wife Kate (1915-1989).
+Awarded annually and valued at $20,000, the prize recognises outstanding work by Australian Indigenous writers and artists.

 Biography

 Smith was born in Balmain, Sydney, to Charles Smith and Rose Anne Tierney on 3 October 1916.
-An illegitimate child, he was a ward of the state and raised in fostered care.
-In 1941, he married his first wife, Kate Challis, who died in 1989.
-Smith married his second wife, Margaret Forster, in 1995 and subsequently separated.
+An illegitimate child, he was a ward of the state and raised in foster care, experiences he later described in his award winning autobiography The Boy Adeodatus.
+The Portrait of a Lucky Young Bastard (1984), which won the Victorian Premier’s Literary Award for Non-Fiction (Nettie Palmer Prize) in 1985..

 Smith was educated at the University of Sydney.
-Between 1935 and 1944 he taught in the NSW Department of Education.
-After that, he served as an education officer for the Art Gallery of NSW country art exhibitions programme from 1944.
-In 1948, he won a scholarship to study at the Warburg and Courtauld Institutes, University of London.
-On his return to Australia in 1951, Smith returned to his position at the Gallery.
-In 1952, Smith was awarded a research scholarship at the newly established Australian National University, where he completed a PhD.
-A shorter version of his thesis, "European Vision and the South Pacific", was published in 1950, and released as a monograph in 1960 by Oxford University Press.
+Between 1935 and 1944, he taught in the NSW Department of Education.
+In 1944 he became an education officer for the Art Gallery of NSW organising travelling art exhibitions.

+In 1948, he was awarded a scholarship to study at the Warburg and Courtauld Institutes, University of London.
+On his return to Australia in 1951, Smith resumed his position at the Art Gallery of NSW.
+In 1952, he received a research scholarship at the newly established Australian National University, where he completed a PhD.
+A shorter version of his thesis, European Vision and the South Pacific, was published in 1950, and released as a monograph in 1960 by Oxford University Press.

-He was a lecturer and then a senior lecturer in the University of Melbourne's Fine Arts Department (1955–1967).
+Smith was appointed lecturer and then a senior lecturer in the University of Melbourne's Fine Arts Department (1955–1967).
 In 1959, he convened a group of seven emerging figurative painters known as the Antipodeans, which organised its only exhibition in August 1959 and with them composed The Antipodean Manifesto.
 Between 1963 and 1966, he worked as an art critic for The Age newspaper in Melbourne.